IC-011/Who-I-am/README.md

 ### SOME THINGS THAT I EXPECT FROM THE FUTURE

-🤖 I hope to make a lot of projects related to: videogames, animation, education, management, music, electronic, data science.
+🤖 I hope to make a lot of projects related to: videogames, animation, education, music, electronic, data science.

 🤖 I hope to get a job programming, leading or participating on a project.